-April 18, 2015, 8:30am - Namas Day Philly - I met lots of really cool people at this one-day yoga festival, including yogis Corina Benner, Natalie Levin, and Dana Trixie Flynn.
-Corinna taught my 8:30am to 10:30am "Yin/Vin: Harnessing the Power of Stillness to maximize Your Inherent Mobility" class.
+April 18, 2015, 8:30am - Namas Day Philly 2015 - I met lots of really cool people at this one-day yoga festival, including yogis Corina Benner, Natalie Levin, and Dana Trixie Flynn.
+Corina taught my 8:30am to 10:30am "Yin/Vin: Harnessing the Power of Stillness to maximize Your Inherent Mobility" class.
 During the flow portion, I somehow shot myself up on all four limbs in Wheel.
 Combining Yin and Vinyasa Flow was pretty cool and there were three assistants walking around giving posture corrections where needed.
-I felt a good vibe from Corinna.
+I felt a good vibe from Corina.
 I want to take her Yin training someday.
 Mariel Freeman of Dig Yoga taught my 11:00am to 12:30pm "Backbends for Everybody" class.
 This class wasn't what I expected.
 It turned out to be another yoga class!
 I thought it would be more like a workshop where we'd focus on Ardha Chakrasana, the Bikram-style backbend.
 Instead, we did poses like Bridge and Wheel.
 We had less time for lunch than I had thought.
 The 12:30pm to 1:00pm lunch break wasn't long enough given the lines of people for the two food trucks, Foo and The Happy Pita.
 When I finished my grilled tofu with cucumber, carrot-daikon slaw, peanuts, and jasmine rice sandwich for lunch and walked back into the building to take my next class, it was already too late to enter my 1:00pm class with Faith Hunter.
 Darn!
 I had two hours to spare, so I spent my time perusing the many vendors that sold everything from jewelry to yoga mat bags to essential oils.
 It was a little shopping spree for me.
 Almost an hour and a half later, I was bored with shopping and walked by Joe Longo's table.
 He was the event photographer whom attendees could also hire to do photo shoots.
 As luck would have it, he was available early, so I seized the opportunity.
 We walked around Independence Mall and I did various poses - Eagle, Triangle, Balancing Stick, Warrior, Cobra, and Shoulderstand - in various locations.
 I met Natalie Levin and Dana Trixie Flynn towards the end of my photo shoot.
 They were scheduled to have their photos taken next and I seized the opportunity to be in a picture with Dana.
 Natalie asked me if I wanted to glitter on me and I said yes.
 The cars cleared on the usually busy Sixth Street so Natalie and Dana did handstands in the middle of the street.
 I walked back into the building and looked for another class to take from 3:00pm to 4:30pm.
 Hmmm...
 "Kundalini Yoga"... that's going to be frickin' hard...
 "Creative Transitions in Vinyasa Flow"... yikes, that's an advanced class... aha, a lecture...
 "Upsetting the Table: How the Right Way to Eat According to Yoga Might Be Wrong"... perfect.
 How easy and wise is it to just eat one way - vegan, gluten-free, paleo, or Ayurveda?
 The answer, of course, is it isn't.
 It was the perfect class to take because I would've died taking another yoga class before my final yoga class with Dana.
 As soon as I finished the lecture, I walked over to a rapidly forming line for Dana's 5:00pm to 6:30pm "LOVE BOMB" class.
 Dana is a rock star in the yoga world.
 She has a very unique way of presenting Vinyasa Flow that incorporates philosophy, meditation, music, and dance into a theme.
 These thematic classes are almost like going to different parties with different vibes in a dance club.
 Before class started, Dana walked around and greeted everyone.
 She remembered my name as she held my hand.
 I was surprised she remembered.
 "Of course I remember!
 You're not easy to forget," she said.
 I quickly seized the opportunity for another picture.
 This time, she held my iPhone and took some pictures of the two of us.
 She continued walking around the class, never shying away from photo opportunities with anyone who wanted a picture with her.
 "Wow," I thought to myself, "she really wants to connect with everyone!"
 I could feel her authenticity and liked how she connected with me in class with encouraging words.
 Her assistant, Leo, and others walked around giving posture corrections where needed.
 At times, everyone seemed like they were doing their own thing, but the key to enjoying her class is to not be too super serious and to let loose and have fun.
 In between the lighthearted moments were some serious yoga postures, some of which she invented as transitions between classic postures.
 At the end of class, we did a group picture and she called me over to sit next to her.
 I felt very blessed.
 I had a phenomenal time at Namas Day.
 Yay, three yoga classes in one day!
 Robyn and I went to Pizzeria Stella where I had the black truffle, egg, and fontina cheese pizza.
 Absolutely delicious!
 We went to Gran Caffé L'Aquila where we had cannoli-flavored gelato.
 So yummy!
 At the end of the day, I weighed myself and saw that my weight was exactly what it was this morning before breakfast.
 Life is good.
 I am yoga.

 April 20, 2015, 6:00am - class 345 with Sandy Robin - Sandy mentioned that a student in one of her classes didn't feel comfortable being adjusted in class.
 "You won't get that complaint from me.
 Adjust me all you want!"
 I said enthusiastically.
 It's disheartening when a student won't let a teacher push her in the right direction, especially in a yoga class.
 Why come to class if you don't want to learn?
 Today Sandy helped me reach higher heights in my Standing Bow, elevated my legs higher in Locust, and showed me just how far my upper body can physically go in Full Locust.
 Here is a woman who can train you to be the best you can possibly be.
 Why not trust her to do so?
 Some newer students just don't know how valuable a teacher like Sandy is.
 It's like having a personal trainer right there in class with you!